johner-institut/ai-guideline/Guideline-AI-Medical-Devices_EN.md

 The version history, including any authors may be found in the document history.

-The released versions are labeled via one day as such in the repository.
-Versions without a tag are documents in the draft stage.
+The released versions are on the main branch.
+Draft versions are to be found in other branches.

 ## B) General requirements